Clustered Federated Learning based on Nonconvex Pairwise Fusion: Simulation details and additional numerical experiments

 \subsubsection{Effect of $ \xi $}

-Since the SCAD penalty is not differentiable everywhere, we approximate the non-differentiable SCAD penalty by a continuously differentiable function, smoothed SCAD, and $\xi (\xi < \lambda)$ is a newly introduced parameter.
-Figure \ref{fig:xi} shows the performance of different choices of $ \xi $.
+Due to the non-differentiability of the SCAD penalty at all points, we approximate the non-differentiable SCAD penalty by a continuously differentiable function, smoothed SCAD, and $\xi (\xi < \lambda)$ is a newly introduced parameter.
+Fig. \ref{fig:xi} shows the performance of different choices of $ \xi $.
 We can see that the parameter $ \xi $ will not affect the results as long as it is small enough.